-Customer hereby authorizes and agrees to ma rendered, including payments for partial shipm te timely payment for products delivered and services ints Customer Signature Date
+Customer hereby authorizes and agrees to make timely payment for products delivered and services rendered, including payments for partial shipments Customer Signature Date

 OUR GOAL IS SIMPLE - TO MAKE YOUR TECHNOLOGY FINANCING SOLUTION EASY AND ECONOMICAL

 Accelerate the adoption of new technology with PTC's flexible financing solutions.
 Our in-house financing specialists can help roll all of your technology-related costs (hardware, software, maintenance, services) into a single payment structure designed to meet your technology needs and budget requirements.